BillyP-Bot/billybot-discord/README.md

 ## Local Setup:

-This project uses [bun](https://bun.sh) as a runtime and package manager, which currently fully supported on [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), MacOS, and Linux.
+This project uses [bun](https://bun.sh) as a runtime and package manager, which is currently fully supported on [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), MacOS, and Linux.

 -   Clone repo
 -   Create and populate a `.env` file with proper credentials: